If you’re looking for some easy games for a winter party, today I’ll share the ones that worked for us!

 For this game, we filled a cup with mini marshmallows and gave each child a stack of toothpicks.

 The object of the game was to build the tallest structure just using marshmallows and toothpicks in a 5 minute time period.

-The kids got pretty creative with the way they built the structures.
+Immediately, the kids got to work and were actually very creative with the way they built the structures.
 The only requirement was that it had to stand alone without support.
 I think the winner ended up being 9 inches tall.
 So much fun.
 Of course, they wanted to eat them all in the end but we had to throw them out.
 Unfortunately, we are not allowed to bring in food for school parties…I know, just ridiculous.
 They had fun with it anyway!

 2. The Snowman Building Contest